netw0rm/atlaskit/packages/ak-flag/docs/USAGE.md

 The `ak-flag` package exports the `Flag` React component as the default export.
 A named `FlagGroup` export is also provided.

-To ensure placement and correct animation, `Flag` components must always have a unique `key` attribute and must be placed inside a `FlagGroup`.
+To ensure correct Flag placement and animation, each `Flag` component must have a unique `id` prop.
+The same unique value can be used for the React `key` prop.

 ```js
 import Flag, { FlagGroup } from 'ak-flag';